tsnellgrove/dark_castle3/doc/to_do.md

 - Burt as an object??
 - How to enable switches and machines to self register for universal scope
 	- EXAMPE: battery powered lamp must track usage even if Burt has dropped it and walked away
+- possibly rename modules to indicate usage first? i.e. creature_class_def.py => class_def_creature.py ???
+- in machines, should conditions and results just be key-value pairs in a dictionary?
+	- As opposed to needing 2 separate lists with identical indexes?

 *** NEW PUZZLE IDEAS ***